bitwarden/help/_articles/organizations/public-api.md

 popular: false
 tags: [public api, oas, organizations]
 order: "16"
+description: "The Bitwarden API provides a suite of tools for managing members, collections, groups, event logs, and policies.
+Learn about the Bitwarden API endpoints and more."
 ---

 The Bitwarden Public API provides Organizations a suite of tools for managing members, collections, groups, event logs, and policies.